datacarpentry/sql-socialsci/_extras/guide.md

 The SN7577.tab and SN7577_Text.csv files are used when creating tables.
 All of the files are in the data folder

-The SN7577.SQLite will need to be downloaded to the local machine before it can be opened by the Firefox plugin.
+The SN7577.SQLite will need to be downloaded to the local machine before it can be opened by DB Browser.

 A general description of the datasets used in the Social Sciences lessons can be found [here](link)